-Anu is a senior family law practitioner and one of the leading collaborative lawyers in Winnipeg, Manitoba.
-Having practiced family law for over 32 years, she has seen what extended conflict can do to individuals and families.
-Because of this, Anu focuses on helping her clients resolve their disputes.
-Drawing from years of expertise gained from both within the court system and through having successfully implemented a broad range of out-of-court solutions such as collaboration, mediation and conflict coaching, she works together one-on-one with her clients to first uncover and set goals, and then to map out their unique path to becoming effective and integrated in collaboration.
+Anu practiced law for almost 40 years.
+She was one of the leading collaborative lawyers in Winnipeg, Manitoba., Canada.
+Drawing from years of expertise gained from both within the court system and through having successfully implemented a broad range of out-of-court solutions such as collaboration, mediation and conflict coaching, she works one-on-one with her professionals to help them on their unique path to becoming effective and integrated in collaboration.
 Anu is a teacher, trainer, consultant, writer and speaker on conflict resolution and collaboration.
-She is co-creator of the Collaborative Law Journey Map, an educational, facilitation and screening tool for use in Collaborative Practice.
-She is also the co-founder of the Center for Creative Collaboration, an international organization that supports and promotes collaboration through its creative products, training and consulting services.
+She is co-creator of the Collaborative Law Journey Map, a cross-cultural educational, facilitation and screening tool for use in Collaborative Practice.
+She is also founder of the Thalia Leadership Coaching and Consulting, an international organization that coaches and supports helping professionals through its coaching and consulting services.